rguitar96/data-processes-2019/project-proposal/Group 5 Project Proposal.md

 The file has 469 rows of data and 23 columns.
 It also has the information divided by gender but the table is not flat, so we will have to transform the data.
 Once transformed, the table would have 4872 Observations and 4 Features (Cause of Death, Gender, Age Range and Death Count).

-With this dataset, we could answer questions regarding the Causes of Death of Spain (Question 1) and later on combine them with other datasets to make comparisons (Question 2).
+With this dataset, we could answer questions regarding the death casues of Spain (Question 1) and later on combine them with other datasets to make comparisons (Question 2).

 ### death-causes-scotland
 * [Link to the Dataset](https://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/deaths/age-standardised-death-rates-calculated-using-the-esp) (Table 1)

-For this dataset, we can find the information on how it was gathered in the "[Methodology](https://www.nrscotland.gov.uk/files//statistics/age-standardised-death-rates-esp/2017/age-standardised-17-methodology.pdf)" section of the source.
+The data was gathered by the National Records of Scotland, a Non-Ministerial Department of the Scottish Government.
+The data was generated using the 2013 European Standard Population (ESP2013) in order to show trends in mortality from particular causes after taking account of changes in the distribution by age of the Scottish population.
+More information on how it was produced can be found in the [Methodology](https://www.nrscotland.gov.uk/files//statistics/age-standardised-death-rates-esp/2017/age-standardised-17-methodology.pdf) section of the source.

 This dataset contains 4 data tables, all of them with 14 columns (causes of death) and the death rates from 1994 to 2018: _Death rates for Scotland: age-standardised - All Persons_, Only Males_, Only Females_ and _All Persons age-and-sex-standardised rate_.